"Do I contradict myself? Very well then I contradict myself. I am large, I contain multitudes."

 Both/and thinking: The Magician prefers both/and to either/or.
 Most situations are more complex than binary choices suggest.

 Dancing with tension: The Magician doesn't fight paradox.
-He dances with it.
-The tension itself generates power.
+He moves with it.
+The tension between opposites is where the real energy lives.

 Finding wisdom in contradiction: The Magician seeks the deeper truth that holds both sides of a paradox.

-Paradox is not a problem to solve but a reality to inhabit.
-Some truths can only be held, not explained.
+Paradox is not a problem to fix.
+It's something you learn to live inside.
+Some truths don't fit into words.
+They can only be carried.

 Do I contradict myself?
 Very well then I contradict myself.
 I am large, I contain multitudes.
 The Magician who embraces paradox contains multitudes.